Angelo7672/SE2_Requirement-and-Design-Document/README.md

-# Requirement Specification and Design Document Project
+# Requirement Specification and Design Project

-This Project was part of the final examination of the course of "Software Engineering 2" of the Master in Computer Science and Engineering held at Politecnico di Milano (AY 2023-2024).
+This Project was part of the final examination of the course of "Software Engineering 2" of the Master in Computer Science and Engineering held at Politecnico di Milano (A.Y.
+2023-2024).

 **Authors**: Angelo Attivissimo, Isaia Belardinelli, Carlo Chiodaroli